kapouer/express-dom/README.md

 - equivs
   Parse `meta[http-equiv]` tags and set response headers accordingly.
   Supports http-equiv="Status".
+  Removes the meta nodes, except when the names are listed in the `settings.equivs` array.

 - languages
   Pass current request `Accept-Language` to page route headers.